douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * malgranda - small
 * malgrandulo - little one, small person
 * malgraŭ - despite
-* malhela - dark
+* malhela - dark, dim
 * malhelpi - to hinder, to obstruct
 * malhonori - to dishonor
+* malhonoro - disgrace
 * maljuna - old (not young)
 * maljusteco - injustice
 * maljustulo - unjust person
-* malkaŝi - to reveal
+* malkaŝi - to reveal, to disclose
 * malkaŝiĝi - to be revealed
+* malkaŝo - disclosure
+* malkonekti - to disconnect
 * malkongrui - to be incongruent
+* malkonsenti - to disagree
+* malkonsento - disagreement
 * malkonstruado - deconstruction
+* malkontentigi - to disappoint
+* malkontento - disappointment
 * malkovri - to discover
 * malkovro - discovery
 * malkresko - decrease
+* malkuraĝigi - to discourage
 * mallarĝa - narrow
 * mallaŭdi - to blame, to condemn
 * mallaŭte - quietly
-* malliberejo - prison
+* malliberejo - prison, dungeon
 * mallonga - short
 * mallonge - in short
 * mallongigi - to abbreviate, to curtail